schatzsr/CS6065-Python-File-Sharing-using-RPyC/README.md

 ######server.py

-To run the client navigate to the correct diretory and run.
+To run the client navigate to the correct directory and run.

 ######client.py shareFolderDirectory downloadFolderDirectory optionIP